sazidthe1/sazidthe1.github.io/content/posts/welcome.md

 This is Sazid, here's my story.

-Finally have a portfolio, where you get to know about my story in one place.
+Finally have my own portfolio, where you get to know everything about me in one place.

 For those who are new here, hi!
-I'm Sazid, a Data Analyst at MMC Asia.
-I have a background in various data-related roles within non-profit organizations.
+I'm Sazid, a Data Analyst currently working at MMC Asia.
+I have background in working various data-related roles within non-profit organizations.

 I hail from Jashore, the oldest city in Bangladesh, situated in the South-Western part of the country.
-Here's a fun fact about me: I never dreamed of going to university, but fast forward four years, and I not only have a university degree but also have been working full-time in non-profits for the same duration.
-The place I come from is renowned for its date juice, flowers, agriculture, and industrious spirit, although it's far from being known for technology.
+Here's a fun fact about me: I never dreamed of going to university, but fast forward 8 years, and I not only have a university degree but also have been working full-time in non-profits for the same duration.
+The place I come from is renowned for its date juice, flowers, agriculture (vegetables), and industries, although it's far from being known for technology.

 `add more info for later`